-Oh-My-God Road is a 8,46 miles very scenic trail located in Clear Creek County, Colorado (USA) at an elevation of 7,581 to 9,383 feet, linking Idaho Springs at I-70 to Central City near Highway 119.
+Oh-My-God Road is a 8,46 miles very scenic trail located in Clear Creek County, Colorado (USA) at an elevation of 2.310m (7,581ft) to 2.859m (9,383ft), linking Idaho Springs at I-70 to Central City near Highway 119.
 The road gets its name from being a two-way road that is only about a car and three quarters wide, graveled, with no guard rails and washed out shoulders.
 Not only are there no guard rails, a daring glance down reveals incredibly steep cliffs.

 Some road sections may require a high clearance 4WD vehicle, in four-wheel-drive, driven by a driver experienced in 4WD drive techniques to drive the road without getting stuck.
 The trail can be divided in 2 parts.
 One is fairly easy for any vehicle, and the other is slightly more difficult.
 The route passes through historic mining country and ghost town of Russel Gulch on way to popular gambling towns, and isn’t for ATVs.
 It's steep and rocky but, when dry, is suitable for stock 4-wheel-drive SUVs.
 The road includes 12% grade sections.

 This is a not maintained road in winters, where a 4WD vehicle is able to travel safely at low speeds.
 To bypass rougher sections, stay on paved route—although even this may be intimidating to flatlanders.
 There is a short paved section at the top, and the county is paving one mile of the road per year.
 Along the road, you will see many service roads branching off.